ntua-el20014/dev-time-tracker/README.md

 - **Timeline & Calendar:**
   Visualize your coding activity with a weekly timeline and a monthly calendar.
 - **Editor & Language Stats:**
   See which editors and programming languages you use most through charts and statistics.
+Editor and language icons are shown where available.
 - **Customizable Themes:**
   Switch between dark and light mode, pick custom accent color for each one.
 - **Local-First:**
   All data is stored locally—your privacy is respected.
+- **Database Population Script:**
+  Easily populate your database with realistic dummy data for testing and development.

 ---